Summer or winter break may be the best time to pursue international experiences.

 Let us know your plans by registering them here, a link that will direct you to our terradotta.com system.

 While regular Oxy financial aid does not cover summer or winter, many programs have robust scholarship pools.
-When possible, IPO disburses a small pool of mini-grants ($500 - $3,000) to defray the cost of summer/winter study abroad for as many eligible students as possible.
+When possible, IPO disburses a small pool of mini-grants ($250 - $4,000 on a need-based sliding scale) to defray the cost of summer/winter study abroad for as many eligible students as possible.
 Generally funds are not intended for students who have already spent a semester abroad or received a College travel grant (Richter, Young, Anderson, URC, etc.).

 SUMMER/WINTER GRANT BASICS: